bguyza/guild-chat-api/README.md

 * `Messages` contains the text/content and the user_id of the sender.

 I made this design decision so that I could model sending messages to a "channel" or "topic" rather than simply between users.
-It satisfies the base requirements while setting the stage enhance and scale in a flexible fashion.
+It satisfies the base requirements while setting the to scale in a flexible fashion.
 Lastly, it sets up infrastructure such that a pub-sub model could be used supporting Http 2.0 or scaling via SNS/SQS etc.

 ## Implementation